Yemen tribes kill six soldiers, tell Norway DNO to end oil work

 Residents said mortars and rocket propelled grenades were heard across the city.

-The attack came hours after armed tribesmen attacked troops assigned to guard oil wells near a facility operated by DNO.
+The attack came hours after armed tribesmen attacked troops assigned to guard oil wells near a facility operated by DNO late on Saturday.

-“There was an attack yesterday on a military vehicle close to a military check point,” DNO acting managing director Bjoern Dale told Reuters.
-“The attack took place several kilometers south of our facility.
-DNO received a letter from the organization Hadramout Tribes Confederacy on Friday.”

 The attack was one day after a tribal alliance in the area warned the company to suspend all its operations starting on Saturday, pending the government heeding demands to handover soldiers who killed Said bin Habrish, a prominent tribal chief, earlier in December.